Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 * Feedback + agility enables innovation.

+\
 _**Dev and Ops effort changes depending on where a Product is in its lifecycle:**_ newer products are Dev heavy by nature with little focus on Ops.
 For established Products with little ongoing change, the balance is reversed, a greater focus on Ops than Dev:

 * New digital products/applications have a *high* frequency of change - there is more Development work, focus is on rapid change.

 * Older digital products/applications have a *low* frequency of change - there is more Operations work to stabilise the environment, focus is on maintenance and uptime.

+\
 _**Non-functional requirements:**_ Operational reliability gives confidence in stability.
 Stability builds trust, trust attracts customers.
 The product owner is feature focused so will not ask for NFRs.
 Ops should define non-negotiable NFRs.

-* Reliability = measures whether a system is functioning correctly.
-This will require prioritisation of Ops vs Dev work.
+* Reliability - measures whether a system is functioning correctly.
+This will require prioritisation of Ops work over features.

-* Availability = individual components of a system may be available within the period measured (SLA), but it does not mean the system is functioning correctly.
+* Availability - individual components of a system may be available within the period measured (SLA), but it does not mean the system is functioning correctly.

-* Scalability = automated, flexible and demand based resource use (CPU, Network, Storage).
+* Scalability - automated, flexible and demand based resource use (CPU, Network, Storage).

 ### **Notes**
 SRE = Ops focused Development.
 Maybe we should call it OpsDev?